PolarisCode/PaymentGW/README.md

 # Payment Gateway
-Example application that shows communication between PaymentGW API and Bank
+Example application that shows communication between Merchant, PaymentGW API and Bank

-Solution consists of 3 projects:
+Solution consists of 4 projects:

-- Payment.Gateway -  Central place for communication with API for external mechants
+- Payment.Gateway -  Gawateway for communication with downstream APIs (for now it is only Payments.API)
-- Payments.API - Application that makes actual business logic
+- Payments.API - Restful API for handling Payments related requests
 - Banking.Simulator - fake implementation of Acquiring Bank
+- Payments.API.Tests - sample project for showing testing techniques

 ## Requirements